FilipNest/Stripytext/README.md

 ```

-Then give an element stripes by passing in the HTML element plus a number of stripes you want to the stripy() function.
+Then give an element stripes by passing in the HTML element (however you want to select it, pure JavaScript, jQuery...) plus a number of stripes you want to the stripy() function.

 ```Javascript